nhselect/step1-training/content/user-guide/learner/06-confirmation/requesting-proficiency-confirmation/index.md

 > If the Supervisor you want is not in the list, select **Click here to manage supervisors**

-Once you have self-assessed as ‘Achieved’ on some proficiencies, you can send them to your Supervisor (Educator/Manager or Assessor) for confirmation​

 4. ​**Select the proficiencies** you would like to send to that Supervisor and select **Next**

 * Y﻿ou can send multiple proficiencies at once to the same Supervisor